SELF GUIDED AUDIO TOURS HAWAII

 canyons in zionby Paul - Briden from Getty Images

-The entrance to Kolob Canyons is located off of I-15, about 20 minutes north of La Verkin or 15 minutes south of Cedar City.
+Tucked just off I-15, the entrance to Kolob Canyons is about 20 minutes north of La Verkin or 15 minutes south of Cedar City—easy to reach, but often blissfully overlooked.

 hiker standing on the trail with mountain at the backImage from Flickr by